woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/coding-guidelines.md

 ## RTL Styles

-Blocks uses the `webpack-rtl-plugin` package to generate styles for Right-to-Left languages.
+Blocks uses the `@automattic/webpack-rtl-plugin` package to generate styles for Right-to-Left languages.
 These are generated automatically.

 To make adjustments to the generated RTL styles, for example, excluding certain rules from the RTL stylesheets, you should use the [control directives here](https://rtlcss.com/learn/usage-guide/control-directives/index.html).